HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Methodology

 \subsection{Text-Guided 3D Synthesis}

-To enhance the quality of our generation by providing various text guidance for deformation, we aim to extract the prior from the stable diffusion model.
-Therefore, we leverage the SDS loss from DreamFusion~\cite{DreamFusion:ICLR:2022} as the guidance for text-guided 3D synthesis, which is defined as:
+We aim to build a text-guided head avatar generation framework based on differentiable mesh deformation and texture generation.
+Moti.vated by recent success in large-scale VLMs and text-to-3D literature discussed in Section~\ref{related work:text-to-3D}, we utilize a powerful 2D diffusion prior (i.e., SDS~\cite{DreamFusion:ICLR:2022}) to direct deformations by scoring the rendering realism of the generated shape in our framework.

-where $\epsilon_{\theta}$ is the denoiser from the pre-trained diffusion model with the parameter $\theta$, $w(t)$ is a weight coefficient related to timestep $t$, $y$ is the text description, $x_{t}$ is the noise, and $x$ is the latent code encoded from the rendered normal $I_{n}$ and shaded $I_{s}$ images.
+Specifically, by following the procedure described in Section~\ref{Sec:deformation method}, we denote $\mathcal{V^*}$ as the set of deformed vertices from $J$.
+Then, by using a differentiable render $\mathbf{R}$, we render $\mathcal{M^*}=(\mathcal{V}^*, \mathcal{F})$ from a viewpoint delineated by camera extrinsic parameter $C$, which produces an image $I=\mathbf{R}(\mathcal{M^*}, C)$.
+The SDS loss is leveraged to alter the geometry and color respectively, that is:

-For the generation framework, we combine the optimization scheme of TADA~\cite{TADA:3DV:2024} and Fantasia3D~\cite{Fantasia3D:ICCV:2023}, which utilize the diffuse colors to optimize mesh structure, and the texture generations could be refined as a separate optimization step if necessary.
+where $\epsilon \sim \mathcal{N}(0, I)$, $\epsilon_{\theta}$ is the pre-trained diffusion priors with the network parameter $\theta$, $w(t)$ is a weight coefficient related to timestep $t \sim \mathcal{U}(0,1)$, $y$ is the text input condition, $z_{t}$ denotes a latent embedding of $I$ perturbed with noises at time step $t$, and $C$ is the MediaPipe~\cite{MediaPipe:ArXiv:2019} facial landmark map.
+Rendered image $I$ are obtained and encoded from the normal $I_{n}$ and shaded $I_{s}$, as seen in Figure~\ref{Fig:Pipeline}.